How to use Team Render (Distributed Rendering) in C4D?

 3. Once enabled, check that the Machine List is as expected (under Render -> Team Render Machines).

 Machines can be added to this list automatically or manually (see Cinema 4D help for full details).
-You may need to verify the machines on the list and enter the security token for that machine (and sometimes you may need to Unverify then Verify the machine)
+You may need to verify the machines on the list and enter the security tokens.
+Sometimes you may need to Unverify then Verify a machine.

-Note: Master and Rendering node PCs must all use the same version of Cinema 4D, for example, S26.
-All instances of Corona must be the same.
+Note: the master workstation and the render nodes must all use the exact same version of Cinema 4D (for example 2025).
+All versions of Corona must be the same too.
 Mix-matching versions will result in an error.
-If any plugins are being used in the render, they must also be installed on all computers (Master and Rendering nodes).
+If any plugins are being used in the render, they must also be installed on all computers (master and render nodes).

 Using Team Render to render a single image